swapnilogale/rounded/invoices/are-you-ready-to-invoice-your-clients.md

 * **Is the invoice amount applicable for GST** - Tick this if you charge GST for your work.

 5) Click **Save Draft** to save your changes.

+### What next

+Once you have created an invoice, you can:

+a. **Preview** the invoice to confirm it includes all the information your client will need to pay you for the work.

+b. **Customise** the invoice to include/exclude additional fields and appearance.

+c. **Send the invoice** to the client.